 So, you’ve made it to university.
-You attend lectures (some of the time).
-You go to Ali G, realise how full it is, go home and order Uber Eats.
+You attend your online lectures (some of the time).
+You aim to go to the Library, but instead stay in and order Uber Eats.
 Treat yourself, you deserve it!
 (You tell yourself for the eighth time that week).
 Maybe you go out that night, but most probably not, it’s too cold and you have too much work to do.
 Well, you have three hours of stressing and procrastination scheduled for the pile of work you have to do.
 This cycle continues for the next 3+ years of your life.
 You come out of it with decent grades, mates and memories.
 But in any of that time did you actually take advantage of the biggest resource university has to offer?

 You are surrounded by some of the world’s leading researchers in your field of interest.
 Yet, probability is, you have never thought of reaching out to them.
 You are currently immersed in a huge pool of knowledge and opportunities; essentially university is the largest networking opportunity of your life.
 It’s a very scary prospect, but I’m here to convince you that reaching out to academics is actually one of the most rewarding things you could do during your time at university.